inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

 # Perioperative Medicine (POM) DrEaMing (Drinking, Eating and Mobilising) Metrics
-Rules for POM DrEaMing metrics
+Rules for DrEaMing metrics

 ## EPIC
-The POM DrEaMing Metrics refer to the status of post-operative patients' Drinking Eating and Mobilising.
+The DrEaMing Metrics refer to the status of post-operative patients' Drinking Eating and Mobilising.

 These data are input manually by nurses at least once every 24 hours and ideally every time a patient Drinks, Eats or Mobilises